fbpx

 Includes ASAC Activator benefits

-Nominate you for Awards we want to see our members recognised and appreciated for their contributions which is why if you need a friend to nominate you, we’ll be that friend (this is up to the discretion of the committee)
+Request to be nominated for local, national and internal awards that align with our mission of uplifting South Asian Women.
+We want to see our members recognised and appreciated for their contributions, which is why if you need a friend/organisation to nominate you, we’ll be there for you*.

 Donor